Wildapfel/Wildapfel/README.md

 - B.Sc.
 Molecular Biology & Biotechnology (TU Dresden)
 - M.Sc.
 Bioinformatics (MLU Halle)
-- Currently I am seeking a bioinformatical remote position
+- Currently I am seeking a Bioinformatics remote position
-- I am showing my bioinformatics workflow, meant to be my portfolio for applications
+- I am showing my bioinformatics workflows, meant to be my portfolio for applications

 *I’m currently working on*
 - Creating a creater HUB that reflects all my knowledge and projects from uni and private interest (structured, such that i find stuff easily)